near/near-icecream/README.md

 - `src/index.html` for the front-end HTML
 - `src/index.js` for the JavaScript front-end code and how to integrate contracts
 - `src/App.js` for the main React component
-- `src/main.test.js` for the JavaScript integration tests of smart contract
-- `src/App.test.js` for the main React component tests